DevExpress/XAF-Blazor-Kubernetes-example/README.md

           - "80:80"
         environment:
           - CONNECTION_STRING=DockerComposeMSSQLConnectionString
-        networks:
-          - my-network

     db:
         image: "mcr.microsoft.com/mssql/server"
         environment:
             SA_PASSWORD: "Qwerty1_"
             ACCEPT_EULA: "Y"
-        networks:
+        expose:
-          - my-network
+          - "1433"
-networks:
-  my-network:
-    internal: true
 ```

-Here we use the [networks](https://docs.docker.com/compose/compose-file/06-networks/#networks-top-level-element) attribute to create an isolated network between containers.
 The application is accessible on the 80 port.
-However, the SQL Server container does not expose any port.
-So, the database is not reachable outside the internal network.
+However, we use the "expose" configuration for the SQL Server container which makes it reachable only inside the Docker network, and the database cannot be accessed outside.

 The application can use the following connection string to access the database: